 Step 13: Enjoy your new Mac!

-(And then maybe make a backup, so you don't have to set up from scratch again.)
+Don't forget to make a Time Machine backup of your Mac this time around, so you don't have to set everything up from scratch again.

 What's on your must-customize list when setting up a Mac?

 That's the list!
-But what do you folks do when setting a computer up from scratch?
+But what do you folks do when setting up a Mac from scratch?
 Let me know in the comments.